 A while back I met one of my favorites chefs–the one and only– Tom Douglas.
-Not only did I have the opportunity to try some of his famous dishes, but was I was gifted his famous book: The Dahlia Bakery cookbook.
+Not only did I have the opportunity to try some of his famous dishes, but as I was gifted his famous book: The Dahlia Bakery cookbook.

-The Dahlia Bakery is in fact a famous bakery located in Seattle, Washington and it is known for its famous artisan breads, and homemade pastries and cakes.
+The Dahlia Bakery is, in fact, a famous bakery located in Seattle, Washington and it is known for its famous artisan breads, and homemade pastries and cakes.

 I need to book a trip to Seattle.

 Today’s recipe is inspired and adapted from his recipe of “Malted Buttermilk Biscuits”… These biscuits are AMAZING.
 They are buttery and fluffy with a hint of sweetness because of the barley malt.